DOI-ONRR/doi-extractives-data/src/markdown/downloads/federal-production.md

 * Lassen County, CA reports direct use of geothermal resources in _million BTUs_
 * Lassen County, CA reports geothermal energy generation as _other_ (no unit)
 * Lake County, CA; Sonoma County, CA; and Beaver County, UT report geothermal energy generation in _thousand pounds_
-* Inyo County, CA reports sulfur from geothermal resources as _tons_
+* Inyo County, CA reports sulfur from geothermal resources as _long tons_

 <h3 alt="Mixed exploratory and federal categories">A note about “Mixed Exploratory” versus “Federal” categories of production</h3>